alexschimel/Espresso/README.md

 There is also [a playlist of tutorials on Alex Schimel's Youtube channel](https://youtube.com/playlist?list=PLWo0Tmonl7YAuzV8f2Zr39_zUw-wmLD_H&si=TG0jZskuOc-B-fOH) (in progress).

-If you have any issues, please first check the project's [issues](https://github.com/alexschimel/Espresso/issues) section to search for a fix.
+If you have any issues, first check the project's [Issues](https://github.com/alexschimel/Espresso/issues) to search for a fix.
 Otherwise, let the authors know by [creating a new issue](https://github.com/alexschimel/Espresso/issues/new).
 Ideally, share the Espresso log to provide insight in the issue.

 For more help, contact the [authors](#authors-and-contributors).